ericbratu/Canvas-Echo-Assistant/README.md

 Therefore, I created this Echo "skill" that students can utilize to ask their Echo certain questions regarding their Canvas!

-This is an **UNOFFICIAL** Canvas Skill, meaning I am in no way affiliated with Canvas or any Instructure affiliated projects.
+This is an **UNOFFICIAL** Canvas Skill, meaning I am in no way affiliated with Canvas or any Instructure projects.
 I made this simply just for myself and figured I'd put it out there for others to use if they'd like.

 ## Setup